April 26, 2016 - Industry News

 Tags: New York, Legislation, Owner-Operators, Teamsters, Independent Contractors

 Trucking companies accused by California of intentionally misclassifying truck drivers a independent contractors, rather than employee drivers, say there is nothing the state can do about it.

-Tags: Fleets, Port Trucking, Owner Operators, Independent Contractors, California
+Tags: California, Port Trucking, Owner Operators, Independent Contractors

 We offer e-newsletters that deliver targeted news and information for the entire fleet industry.